michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 additionally provide basic info not covered by tax documents.
 You can create a Google doc after you enter your link by clicking "+ New", or create your own simple word or text document and upload it along with tax documents.
-Please do not imbed tax documents in the check list info doc.
+Please do not imbed tax documents in the checklist info doc.

 ### New in 2022